mountainvictor/mountainvictor.github.io/_posts/2024-08-01-cobalt-lake-5040-peak.md

 ![](/assets/images/2024-08-01-cobalt-lake-5040-peak/IMG_1639.JPEG)

-We decided to camp here and rest up for the night, hoping it would clear up and we'd get to see the mountain views when we wake up.
+We set up camp here to rest up for the night.
+After enjoying our Backpacker's Pantry Pad Thai and some hot tea in the mist, we snuggled into our tent, hoping the skies would clear up and we'd get to see the mountain views when we wake up.

 ![](/assets/images/2024-08-01-cobalt-lake-5040-peak/IMG_1645.JPEG)

 There is also a small waterfall/stream near the bear cache past the wildflowers.
-If you did not fill up water by the lake, this stream is an alternative to the drinking pond by the Hut.
-We would recommend the stream as it's at least running water!
+If you did not fill up water by the lake, this stream is an alternative to the drinking pond by the Hut - it's at least running water!

+### Sunrise
+The next morning at 4:30am, we were

 ### The High Alpine Ridge and Summiting the Peak